COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Diabetic Retinopathy
+Home > Be Healthy > Health Library > Diabetic retinopathy

 Retinopathy means disease of the retina, the nerve layer at the back of your eye.
 Diabetic retinopathy is related to prolonged high blood sugar, which damages blood vessels in the eyes.
 It can lead to poor vision or blindness.